 - "Problem Details" JSON object shall be used to indicate additional details of the error in a HTTP response body and shall be signalled by the content type "application/problem+json", as defined in IETF RFC 7807 [13].

 - JSON Patch (IETF RFC 6902 [14]).
 The use of the JSON Patch format in a HTTP request body shall be signalled by the content type "application/json-patch+json".

+Multipart messages shall also be supported possibly indicating other content-types as described in clause 6.1.2.4.